sbesada/java.math.expression.parser/README.md

 This version is compiled for Java 1.6

-Also, you can visit https://github.com/sbesada/java.math.numerical.library that uses this library.
+If you are interested in maths, you can visit my java numerical library in my github repository which uses java.math.expression.parser to evaluate expressions.

 Enjoy it!!